-The Multi-Decide action simplifies a Vantage workflow by allowing multiple phases of Boolean logic called Decision Groups to be implemented within a single action.
+The Multi-Decide action is a Cloud Port-capable action.
+It simplifies a branching Vantage workflow by allowing multiple phases of Boolean logic called Decision Groups to be implemented within a single action.
 One Multi-Decide action can evaluate many different groups of variables and set a Result variable to represent the evaluation result for each group.